syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Series.md

 series.Text = series.Name;

-// Specifies the Error Bar in Column chart.
+// Specifies the error bar in the column chart.

 series.ConfigItems.ErrorBars.Enabled = true;

-// Adding Series to the Chart
+// Adding the series to the chart

 this.chartControl1.Series.Add(series);